xurxodev/Product-Node-API/README.md

 ## Best practices used

-* MVC presentation Layer Pattern
+* MVC presentation layer pattern

 ## Libraries used on the sample project